Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Discussion

 \section{Discussion}

 In the present work we introduced a new method for background estimation and removal in magnetic particle imaging.
 In both the static and the dynamic experiment the method outperformed the static background subtraction method and performed similar or better than the linearly interpolated background subtraction method.
-Beyond image quality, the proposed joint reconstruction approach has the important advantage over the other methods that no complicated imaging protocol, with measurements right before and after the measurement, is strictly required.
-This is a strong advantage in particular for long measurements where the background drifts non-linearly over time.
-By estimating the background directly from the data it is possible to take a drift of the background into account.
-We note, however, that a background estimation close to the measurement can still be beneficial since this requires to estimate only signal drifts relative to a baseline background signal.
-How important a decent background estimation is depends highly on the strength of the baseline background signal and therefore cannot be easily generalized.
-In our case it was not possible to reconstruct a satisfying particle distribution for the static experiment when setting the background estimate $\zb b_\text{est}$ to zero.
-It was possible, however, to use background estimates from previous measurements without strong degradation of the image quality.
+Beyond image quality, the proposed joint estimation approach has the important advantage over the other methods that no complicated imaging protocol, with measurements right before and after the measurement, is strictly required.
+This is a strong advantage in particular for long measurements where the background evolves non-linearly over time.